directus/directus/docs/releases/breaking-changes.md

 Starting with Directus 10.0, here is a list of potential breaking changes with remedial action you may need to take.

+## Version 10.10.0

+### Content Versioning output

+Starting with 10.10, nested relational changes to one-to-many are resolved rather than returned as a raw changes object (See https://github.com/directus/directus/issues/20890 for more information).
+This means that the output for a versioned record will match the output of a non-versioned record.
+You can add the new `?versionRaw=true` query parameter to retrieve the raw staged version (which was the < 10.10 behavior).

 ## Version 10.9.0

 ### Updated Exif Tags